Occupation times of refracted Levy processes with jumps having rational Laplace transforms: Introduction

-The reminder of this paper is organized as follows.
-Details of our model are introduced in section 2, meanwhile, some important results are given.
-Then, we derive our main results in section 3.
-In section 4, a particular case is given and a conjecture is presented.
-Finally, we draw some conclusions in section 5.
+The remainder of this paper is organized as follows.
+Details of our model are introduced in Section 2, meanwhile, some important results are given.
+We then derive the main results in Section 3 and finally present an interesting conjecture in Section 4.